-It can be observed that switching of (SF6 and oil tank) circuit breakers do not have significant impact on the average delay of GOOSE message.
-Moreover, the maximum delay registered for this substation is around 15 ms, which is within allowable range of IEC 61850 standard.
+It can be observed that switching of (SF6 and oil tank) circuit breakers do not have significant impact on the average delay of GOOSE messages.
+Moreover, the maximum delay registered for this substation is around 15 ms, which is within the allowable range of the IEC 61850 standard.